Kuuuube/tablet_binary_data_formats/docs/ctx-x80/ctx-x80.md

 ## Idle Report

 Note: These reports are sent at 20hz on the CTL-480.
-The data contained is unknown.
+It may contain battery data for wireless mode but that is untested.

 |   | #7 | #6 | #5 | #4 | #3 | #2 | #1 | #0 |
 |:-:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|